All our books

 Susan Denham Wade

 Packed with fascinating insights and impeccably researched, 'A History of Seeing in Eleven Inventions' investigates the story of seeing from the evolution of eyes 500 million years ago to the present day.
 Time after time, it reveals, inventions that changed how people saw the world ended up changing it altogether.
+Drawing on sources from anthropology to zoology, neuroscience to Netflix, it traces the history of seeing from the first evolutionary stirrings of sight and discovers that each time we changed how or what we see, we changed ourselves and the world around us.
 Can our eyes keep up with technology?
 Have we gone as far as the eye can see?

 More